hskettler/cultural-assessment/README.md

 1. Content suggestions and discussions are welcome via GitHub “issues.”
 Each issue is a conversation initiated by a member of the public.
 We encourage you to browse and [join in on discussions](https://github.com/hskettler/cultural-assessment/issues) in existing issues, or start a new conversation by opening a new issue
 2. Direct changes and line edits to the content may be submitted through a ["pull request"](https://help.github.com/articles/creating-a-pull-request) by clicking "Edit this page".
 You do not need to install any software to suggest a change.
 You can use GitHub's in-browser editor to edit files and submit a pull request for your changes to be merged into the document.
 Directions on how to submit a pull request can be found [here](https://help.github.com/articles/creating-a-pull-request/).
 Open pull requests for the proposed guidance can be found [here](https://github.com/hskettler/cultural-assessment/pulls).
 3. Send your content suggestions or proposed revisions to hannahskettler at gmail dot com.
 Please note that all comments received will be posted publicly on this page.

+## Code of Conduct
+The Digital Library Federation (DLF) is committed to creating and supporting inclusive, diverse, and equitable communities of practice.
+We strive to be a welcoming organization and the focal point for a digital library culture that is anti-oppression, recognizes intersectionalities, and works compassionately across difference.
+Together, DLF members advance research, learning, social justice, and the public good through the creative design and wise application of digital library technologies.
+We know that the best problem-solving and critical thinking happens when people with a wide array of experiences and perspectives come together to work in comfort and safety as peers.
+We therefore expect contributors to this Repository to help create thoughtful and respectful environments where that interaction can take place.
+Read more about the DLF Code of Conduct [here](https://www.diglib.org/about/code-of-conduct/).